 Heading to Fisherman’s Wharf San Francisco?
 If so, you have come to the right place.
 After years of touring friends and family around SF, I know all the hot spots and best things to do in Fisherman’s Wharf for all ages.

-San Francisco is one of the world’s top destinations for tourists and is wonderful city for families to visit.
+San Francisco is one of the top destinations in the United States for tourists and is a wonderful city for families to visit.
 A visit to the magical city of San Francisco is never complete without some time at Fisherman’s Wharf.
 Yes, it’s super touristy, but for a reason.
-There are some great things to do and see there.
+There are some great things to do at Fisherman’s Wharf that it has to be on every visitors to do list.
 Fisherman’s Wharf is roughly considered the area between Pier 39 and Ghirardelli Square.
 It is easily walkable, however there are also vintage streetcars plying up and down the wharf in case you get tired of walking.

 After spending so many years living in San Francisco playing tour guide to visitors and now visiting yearly with my son, I have come up with the perfect things to do at Fisherman’s Wharf with or without children.

 Disclosure: Some of the links in this post are affiliate links, meaning at no additional cost to you, I will earn a commission if you click through and make a purchase.

 What is Fisherman’s Wharf?